-INFRASTRUCTURE: Gilmore Township will work to improve the technological, electrical, and transportation infrastructure of the Township so that residents have access and opportunities to increase their economic viability and remain connected to the global community.
+INFRASTRUCTURE: Blaine Township will work to improve its technological, electrical, and transportation infrastructure.

 Infrastructure-good roads, communication connections, and electrical power supply-is essential to a community.
-A community can become isolated without these three ingredients, thereby preventing prosperity from occurring.
-The right balance of infrastructure is essential to meeting the needs of the community while also maintaining the vision of the community.
-Scenic rural character and environmental protection are key priorities that must be balanced with expanding economic opportunities and connecting to the increasingly global community.
-Residents of Gilmore Township have said that they need better cellular and wi-fi connections and continued upgrades of township roads.
+A community can become isolated without these three ingredients, thereby preventing prosperity.
+The right balance of infrastructure is essential to meeting the needs of the community while also maintaining its citizens' vision.
+Environmental protection and scenic rural character are key priorities that must be balanced with expanding economic opportunities and connections to the increasingly global community.
+Residents of Blaine Township have said that they need better cellular and wi-fi connections, farmers need a stronger, more reliable power supply including three-phase power and some of the roads in the township need attention.

-- 1. INFRASTRUCTURE DEVELOPMENT: Include requirements in the zoning ordinance stating that new development must assess whether the existing public infrastructure and services are adequate to support the increased demands generated by the proposed development.
+- 1. INFRASTRUCTURE DEVELOPMENT: Include requirements in the zoning ordinance stating that new development must assess whether the existing public infrastructure and public services are adequate to support the increased demands generated by the proposed development.
 If adequate facilities are not in place, the applicant is required to provide the additional facilities, wait until adequate facilities are available, or provide some form of alternative mitigation.
 The township will pursue intergovernmental agreements to send development that requires infrastructure to areas with the infrastructure in place to support the proposal. - 2.
-BROADBAND INTERNET: Encourage and support broadband Internet access throughout the community while protecting scenic rural character, natural resources, and sensitive environmental areas. - 3.
-POWER INFRASTRUCTURE: As power infrastructure improvements occur, the township will work to ensure that such improvements further the goals of protecting natural resources and sensitive environmental areas and do not diminish scenic rural character. - 4.
-TRAIL SYSTEM: Study and explore the trails in the township to determine how they can be utilized, expanded, and connected. - 5.
-PRIVATE ROAD MAINTENANCE STANDARDS: Review maintenance standards for private roads to ensure that as new development occurs, private roads are brought up to standards. - 6.
-PUBLIC ROAD IMPROVEMENTS: Integrate road infrastructure improvements into site plan review guidelines in the zoning ordinance. - 7.
-PRIVATE ROAD SITE PLAN REVIEW GUIDELINES: Integrate road design guidelines and scenic preservation requirements into the private road standards within the zoning ordinance. - 8.
-PUBLIC ROAD IMPROVEMENTS: Consider suggesting that the Township Board initiate a small road millage to pay for non-primary road improvements. - ROAD COMMISSION/MDOT: Form a working relationship and open lines of communication with the Michigan Department of Transportation and the County Road Commission so that the township's goals are understood and strategies are implemented.
+WIFI: Explore the possibility of the Township Hall as a wireless local area network hotspot. - 3.
+BROADBAND INTERNET: Encourage and support broadband Internet access throughout the community while preserving scenic rural character, natural resources, and sensitive environmental areas. - 4.
+POWER INFRASTRUCTURE: As power infrastructure improvements occur, the township will work to ensure that such improvements further the goals of protecting natural resources and sensitive environmental areas and that they do not diminish scenic rural character. - 5.
+TRAIL SYSTEM: Study and explore the trails in the township to determine how they can be utilized, expanded, and connected. - 6.
+PRIVATE ROAD MAINTENANCE STANDARDS: Review maintenance standards for private roads to ensure that as new development occurs, private roads are brought up to standards. - 7.
+PUBLIC ROAD IMPROVEMENTS: Integrate road infrastructure improvements into site plan review guidelines in the zoning ordinance. - 8.
+PRIVATE ROAD SITE PLAN REVIEW GUIDELINES: Integrate road design guidelines and scenic preservation requirements into the private road standards in the zoning ordinance. - 9.
+PUBLIC ROAD IMPROVEMENTS: Consider suggesting that the Township Board initiate a road millage to pay for non-primary road improvements. - 10.
+ROAD COMMISSION/MDOT: Form working relationships and open lines of communication with the Michigan Department of Transportation and the County Road Commission so that the township's goals are understood and strategies are implemented. - 11.
+GENERAL ROAD IMPROVEMENTS: Conduct a road improvement analysis to understand which roads need improving and the level necessary to maintain them. - 12.
+GENERAL ROAD IMPROVEMENTS: Promote road improvements that are determined necessary.